jztech101/Limnoria-Plugins/README.md

-# Loggy
+# Limnoria-Plugins
-Limnoria Plugin for logging PMs and Notices with extras
+A Collection of Limnoria Plugins